 You can add objects to or remove objects from a group, and you can delete objects that are members of a group.
-You can also edit a single object in a group without ungrouping the objects.
+You can also select and edit a single object in a group without ungrouping the objects.
+For information on selecting objects in groups, see "Select an object in a group" on page 231.
 If you want to edit multiple objects in a group at the same time, you must first ungroup the objects.
 If a group contains nested groups, you can ungroup all objects in the nested groups simultaneously.